Dynamics of parafermionic states in transport measurements: Four-parafermion devices

 In Fig.~\ref{fig:4PFcurr}(b) we show an example of the current trajectory over long times compared to the time interval $t_m$ (indicated by the shaded area).
-Indeed we see a three-level telegraph noise just as in the 2PF case of Sec.~\ref{sec:edge}, which typically occurs on time scales longer than $t_m$.
-Finally, we note that based on our findings in Sec.~\ref{sec:proj} the projection into one of the $\tilde{j}$ sectors happens on a time scale much shorter than $0.1\,\mu$s, such that the current readout provides clear signatures of the $\tilde{j}$ sectors.
+Indeed, we see a three-level telegraph noise just as in the two-PF case of Sec.~\ref{sec:edge}, which typically occurs on timescales longer than $t_m$.
+Finally, we note that based on our findings in Sec.~\ref{sec:proj} the projection into one of the $\tilde{j}$ sectors happens on a timescale much shorter than $0.1$ µs, such that the current readout provides clear signatures of the $\tilde{j}$ sectors.